vogt4nick/recipes.vogt4nick.com/recipes/recipes/food-lab.md

 7. **Brush naan.** Brush lightly with *garlic oil*.

 !!! tip
-    * Using a baking/pizza stone will help to give the naan close to same kind of heat as a clay tandoor.
+    * Using a pizza stone will help to give the naan close to same kind of heat as a clay tandoor.
     * If pizza stone is not available, use baking sheet.
-If using baking sheet, once the top of the naan is cooked, turn them over to cook on the other side.
+If using baking sheet, turn them over to cook on the other side once the top of the naan is cooked.

 ---